FotoFieber/BIQU-B1/prusaslicer/README.md

-# BIQU BQ Configuration for prusaslicer
+# BIQU B1 Configuration for prusaslicer

-copy to your printer directory
+copy to your printer directory of prusaslicer: